-Learning to read Chinese is a very exciting milestone, but does your child truly understand what they are reading?
-Reading comprehension is crucial and complex; the process involves decoding, interpreting, and remembering the meaning of Chinese characters in sentences and paragraphs.
+Learning to read is a very exciting milestone, but does your child truly understand what they are reading?
+Reading comprehension is crucial and complex.
+The process involves decoding, interpreting, and remembering the meaning of words in sentences and paragraphs.

 My daughter is 4 years old and started reading at age 3.
 At first, many people were skeptical that she could understand what she is reading due to her young age.
-I have heard comments that she “probably just memorized characters.”
+I have heard comments that she “probably just memorized the Chinese characters.”
 While she does have a good memory (knows 800+ characters), she usually understands what she reads.
 Of course, the easiest way to test reading comprehension is by asking and discussing different parts of a story.
 However, we all know that kids don’t always respond to questioning (cue shrugging with a disinterested “I don’t know”).
-So here are 6 fun strategies that you can try to check reading comprehension skills!
+No worries!
+Here are 6 fun strategies that you can use to check reading comprehension skills!

 This post has affiliate links.
 Please see our disclosure policy for further details.